 Note that there’s no way to run Windows programs from within the Bash environment.
 You’re restricted to Linux terminal commands and utilities, just as you would be on a typical Linux system.

-For example, let’s just use a basic “hello world” script as an example here:
+We’ll use a basic “hello world” script as an example here:

 #!/bin/bash # set the STRING variable STRING="Hello World!" # print the contents of the variable on screen echo $STRING